Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 end
 {% endhighlight %}

-This middleware calls the next middleware and catches all errors from the chain.
+This filter calls the next filter and catches all errors from the chain.
 It needs a controller to render errors.
 You can write your own error handler which will do some other actions with errors.

 ### AuthorizationChecker

-This middleware checks that the right token is given.
+This filter checks that the right token is given.
 There are different types of tokens for different commands. `AuthorizationChecker` reads `authorization_rules.yml` file and makes the decision.

 {% highlight yaml %}
 #showme!